Kristinita/KristinitaPelican/content/IT-articles/How-to-publish-your-package-to-PyPI-2018.md

 !!! question
 	I [ask a question](https://softwareengineering.stackexchange.com/questions/365410/readme-md-vs-readme-md), need I use uppercase for file extension or no? *README.rst* or *README.RST*?
 But I get 7 minuses and my question will delete.

-	I don't find standard.
+	I don’t find standard.
 Personally I use lowercase for file extensions, but you can use uppercase.

 <!-- Using HTML Entities -->